orocos/orocos-docs/docs/rtt/tutorials/hello_1.rst

     #include <rtt/Component.hpp>

     using namespace std;
-    using namespace RTT;
     using namespace Orocos;

     namespace Example
     {

         /**
-        * Every component inherits from the 'TaskContext' class.
+        * Every component inherits from the 'RTT::TaskContext' class.
 This base
-        * class allow a user to add a primitive to the interface and contain
+        * class allow a user to add a primitive to the interface and contains
-        * an ExecutionEngine which executes application code.
+        * an ExecutionEngine which executes the application code.
         */
         class Hello
-            : public TaskContext
+            : public RTT::TaskContext
         {
         public:
             /**